 An update in 2017 included a new 8.4-inch touchscreen, slightly restyled front and rear bumpers, and Quattroporte GranLusso and GranSport trims to emphasize the car's luxury or sporty characters, respectively.

-Maserati Quattroporte History
+Maserati Quattroporte history

-With a sharklike front end, aggressively raked windshield, and classic, elegant roofline and long hood, the Quattroporte's styling also strikes a middle ground between sports-car athleticism and sedan elegance.
-Almost no two Quattroportes are the same.
-Most are built to order, with many upholstery, paint, trim, and interior possibilities.
+Following on the sedans of the past, the Quattroporte that bowed in 2004 was designed by famed Italian styling house Pininfarina.
+It blended the sense of exclusivity and lavish feel found in a low-volume model with the passion of an Italian sports car.
+Introduced in that year, the fifth-generation Q-Porte had a shark-like front end, an aggressively raked windshield, and classic, elegant roofline fronted by a long hood, the Quattroporte's styling struck a middle ground between sports-car athleticism and sedan elegance.
+Almost no two Quattroportes of this generation were the same.
+Most were built to order, with many upholstery, paint, trim, and interior possibilities.

 The more savage, sonorous character of this era of the Quattroporte is one of its most desirable aspects.
 It packed a Ferrari-built 400-hp, 4.2-liter dry-sump V-8 under its hood, and the engine seldom went quietly.
 It felt more like a sports coupe than a sedan from the driver's seat, thanks to the combination of excellent sport seats and quite narrow footwells.
 Comfort wasn't really a strong point for this Quattroporte; there was enough back-seat space for two adults, and the trunk was surprisingly small.